 Auntie Lil Says...

-Thats no way to treat a Roadie!!
-Memphis Shades, its time to drop yer pants and get a whoopin!"
+Roadie!!
+Memphis Shades, its time to drop yer pants and get a

-they say this on their
+Hard to believe that they say this on their web page:

 That is... if John Dillinger is your style.

-Hard to imagine that in this day and age, using
+Hard to imagine that in this day and age,

-email and telephone, it would take any company
+using email and telephone, it would take

-question.
-It's even more difficult to understand
+answer a consumer question.
+It's even more

-what these people at Memphis Shade expect
+at Memphis Shade expect Bill to do with

-Bill to do with this fine example of "Non Fitment".
+this fine example of "".

 On July 9th, wiLd biLL said...